Gloryness/YoutubeDL-GUI/README.md

 * You can Update Youtube-DL via the GUI.
 * Jump to the Destination Folder easily

+## How To Use / Download Exe (if you want)

+It's simple, there is a download folder containing a .exe file which then contains all the folders and with a already converted exe file.
+After that, load it up and select your format and then click 'Done'.
+Enter the URL(s) on a new line each url, and then click 'Download'.
+You may also choose the option mid-download to 'Kill Operation'.

 ## Images:
 * Main Screen